AnOddDoorKnight/OVSXmlSerializer/Readme.md

 ## Serializing

-Like the default system XML serializer, they pose the same requirements such as:
-1. Requiring to have a public or private parameterless constructor.
-2. Having all fields follow the same constraint as above.
-3. During certain restrictions like a limited environment may cause issues; Modifying the readonly handle option in the config seems to fix this.

 There are two serializers, the generic and the non-generic.
 The non-generic derives from the generic as object for simplicity, and is typically created as instances due to configurations.
 Though, there is a shared static parameter for both generic